Full Guide to Meditation

 Individuals from meditation-practicing cultures around the world have always used different techniques to help them concentrate and feel more comfortable.
 These may not be the same techniques you read about when discovering different meditative cultures.

-For example, you might not find any mention of a meditation pillow when reading about traditional Kundalini meditation.
+For example, you might not find any mention of a meditation seat when reading about traditional Kundalini meditation.
 This doesn't mean that ordinary people practicing Kundalini meditation haven't used cushions to provide support for centuries, whether at meditation retreats or in their homes.

 Meditation Pillows in Japan